 Do the answers you receive to this question jibe with your own ethics?
-Does the shaman state clearly that she will never perform any shamanic work for you without your permission?
+Does the shaman state clearly that she will never perform any shamanic work for you without your express permission?
 Is s/he reverent and deeply respectful of the work and of the spirits?
 Does she practice shamanism as her primary practice?

 Does the person strike you as both ethical and compassionate?
 Does her personal manner and style underscore what she says?
-Is her office comfortable?

 Given all this, it is important you feel a resonance with the practitioner or teacher.
-You may be working together very intensely over a period of time.

 6. Could you tell me a little about yourself?